huangjp28/huangjp28.github.io/_teaching/03_calculus1.md

 | Week 17 | Jun 25 | *Tutorial 7* | Jun 28 | Review |

 ~~*Since the spring holiday of Shenzhen University is not officially announced, this schedule is subject to change.
 Usually the holiday takes place on the first week of May.*~~
-*This schedule has been revised on Mar 18.*
+*This schedule was revised on Mar 18.*

 **Diagnostic test**: algebra, analytic geometry, functions.
 **Introduction**: the preview section